aptech/gehttpd-docs/docs/index.rst

 :maxRequestSize: The maximum size of a HTTP request in bytes.

 :maxMultiPartSize: The maximum size of the body of a multipart/form-data HTTP request in bytes.

 :asynchronous: Whether a thread pool is used for handling incoming requests.
-  If this is set 0 then all incoming requests are handled sequentially and ran in the main server thread.
+   If this is set 0 then all incoming requests are handled sequentially and run in the main server thread.
 This should be used for special use-cases where the app server needs all requests to run through the main thread, such as running procedures that generate graphs.

 [gehttpd]
 ---------